Owsla (OWZ-sluh | /'aʊz slə/)

 As irregulars with a broad mandate, each Owsla member is afforded a great deal of personal discretion in their choice of weaponry:

-• Gwenefre wields the accruements of Literomancy to devastating effect.
-She also wields a battle axe and center-boss shield.
+Gwenefre wielded the accruements of Literomancy to devastating effect.
+She also wielded a battle axe and center-boss shield.

-• Tempest Kwake makes extensive use of the power of a bard's tongue, savaging their foes with deadly satire, and writing powerful epics and moving ballads that drive more than themself on to victory.
-They are also the one who coined The Flame of Encouragement, and the power of this inspiration rallies those who rally others, leading to high morale and more effective literomancy among their allies.
-They are also elemental fire and not unacquainted with melee weapons, including their Filkmaster's Staff and fencing swords.
+Tempest Kwake made extensive use of the power of a bard's tongue, savaging their foes with deadly satire, and writing powerful epics and moving ballads that drove more than themself on to victory.
+They were also the one who coined The Flame of Encouragement, and the power of this inspiration rallied those who rallied others, leading to high morale and more effective literomancy among their allies.
+They were also elemental fire and not unacquainted with melee weapons, including their Filkmaster's Staff and fencing swords.

-• Flubb has made an art of weaponizing kitchen implements, and indeed, has trained an entire Kitchenalia Brigade in these skills.
-She is especially known for her fearsome cast-iron frying pan.
+Flubb has made an art of weaponizing kitchen implements.
+She is especially known for her fearsome cast-iron frying pan, Eggscalibur.
 She is also, of course, a cat, and may resort to tooth and claw if need be.

 Tactics